pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 ### Add a method to `Pedestrian` to check if it was hit by a vehicle

 A central part of our simulation is knowing whether or not the pedestrian is hit by a vehicle in any frame.
 We will add a method to the `Pedestrian` class to handle this.
 To simplify, we will think of the pedestrian only in terms of its position, not its dimensions.
 This will make it easier to check for collisions.
-If the pedestrian gets his, it should become... dead.
+If the pedestrian gets hit, it should become... not alive.

 1. Define a `checkHit()` method in the `Pedestrian` class.
 It should have one parameter, `vehicle`, which is the vehicle to check for hitting the pedestrian
-2. In the method, check whether the position of the pedestrian is inside the vehicle.
-To do this we need to check if the `x` position of the pedestrian is between the left and right edges of the vehicle, and whether the `y` position of the pedestrian if between the top and bottom edges of the vehicle
+2. In the method, check whether the position of the pedestrian is inside the vehicle's dimensions.
+(To do this we need to check if the `x` position of the pedestrian is between the left and right edges of the vehicle, and whether the `y` position of the pedestrian if between the top and bottom edges of the vehicle.)
-3. If it is, set the `dead` property to true
+3. If it is, set the `alive` property to `false`

 For simplicity, if you're struggling to think about it, this particular code would look like this: